keyrrae/Notes/Interview.md

 » » Class: Contains abstract methods.
 Can not be instantiated.
 » » Interface: All interfaces are implicitly abstract.
 This modifier is optional.
 » » Method: Method without a body.
 Class must also be abstract.

+14.1	 In terms of inheritance, what is the effect of keeping a constructor private?

+SOLUTION
+Declaring the constructor private will ensure that no one outside of the class can directly in- stantiate the class.
+In this case, the only way to create an instance of the class is by providing a static public method, as is done when using the Factory Method Pattern.
+Additionally, because the constructor is private, the class also cannot be inherited.

+In Java, does the finally block gets executed if we insert a return statement inside the try block of a try-catch-finally?

+SOLUTION
+Yes, it will get executed.
+The finally block gets executed when the try block exists.
+However, even when we attempt to exit within the try block (normal exit, return, continue, break or any exception), the finally block will still be executed.
+Note: There are some cases in which the finally block will not get executed: if the virtual machine exits in between try/catch block execution, or the thread which is executing try/catch block gets killed.